northeastern-oasis/Workshop-5-Intro-Backend-Development/3-second-node-server/README.md

 2. When the server recieves a message, it calls a *callback function*.
 This is defined for you: `serverCallback(req, res)`
 3. Node passes in data as arguments to this function when calling it.
 4. In the callback, you will grab and parse the URL of whoever is visiting your server, and show a different response depending on the **path** they're visiting
-5. The response this time will be HTML--you can send back anything you want, really!
+5. The response this time will be HTML--you can send back anything you want though, really!
-6. You will Run your Node app (see below)
+6. You will run your Node app (see below)
 7. Visit localhost:3000, localhost:3000/about, and localhost:3000/blog in your browser to test this out!